 Dishonesty

 We did not tell the truth.
 We didn't even live the truth.
 We were in constant denial of our reality.
 The trauma was so devastating that we had convinced ourselves that we had to act, to play our role right.
 We manipulated others to suit our agenda.
 We made stories up about the world, ourselves, and others.
-These stories justified our using/drinking behaviour.
+These stories justified our using/drinking behavior.
 In the end, we even lied to ourselves that our life depended on addiction.
 Our dishonesty was born out of fear of the truth.
 It's because the truth was too painful to face that we continued to use/drink.
 Dishonesty was our way of life.
 In the end, nobody would believe us because they knew what we were all about.
 It's hard to communicate with others when you're the target of suspicion.

 Lack of Boundaries

 We were either walled up or a loose cannon.
 We did not want others to have any concern or love towards us.
 Nor did we show any concern or love towards others.
-It wouldn't be too jarring to say that we were living on a separate planet to others.
+It wouldn't be too jarring to say that we were living on a separate planet from others.
 There was no interaction.
 This was the condition of walling ourselves up to the world.

 We also went to the other extreme.
 We were all over the place.
 We had no boundaries.
 We got involved in affairs that did not concern us.
-We personalised everything.
+We personalized everything.
 We were hyper-sensitive and judgmental about the world around us.

 Our lack of boundaries happened because others had crossed our boundaries.
 Either through abuse or other traumatic events, we felt that was how the world worked.
 Not knowing who to trust and who to keep away from; we were afraid of communicating with others.
 We had yet to learn that love came in trustworthy relationships.